mephest0/beer/README.md

 # Fridge controller

 Add `firebase-creds.json` for your Firebase Project to the root dir, and you're all set.
-Firestore needs to have been enabled.
+Firestore needs to have already been enabled for your Project.

 ## Node scripts

-* `build` Builds the project
-* `start` Runs the project, without a build
+* `start` Runs the project
 * `ip` Prints the devices IP address.
 Uses netplan (Ubuntu Server 21).

-## Dist folder

-Because of some devices with too little working memory to run TSC, the `dist` folder is also tracked.
-Please build locally if possible.

 ## Firestore